r35382/bnflite/README.md

 ## About

 BNFLite is a C++ template library for lightweight flexible grammar parsers.
+BNFLite offers creative approach when the developer can specify a language for further parsing directly in the C++ code.
+Moreover, such "specifications" are executable now!

+## Purpose

-It is intended to parse:
+BNFLite is intended to parse:
  - command line arguments;
  - small configuration files;
  - output of different tools

-## Purpose
+## Preface

-Some time ago author dealt with the "ffmpeg" tool which was invented to integrate together a lot of parametrized video/audio codecs.
+Once the author participated in the development of some tool which was invented to integrate together a lot of proprietary modules.
-The tool have a comprehensive command line with thousands combinations of options.
-Examples are poor, parameters sometime are ambiguous, the command line is not compatible from version to version.
+There were the command line with thousands combinations of options, poor examples, ambiguous docs.
+So the command line was not compatible from version to version.
-Formal BNF specs of the command line language could help.
-However, for projects with limited budget a process solution does not exist.
-The tool still is in progress and it is really difficult to support any requirements document on-time.
+Up-to-date formal BNF specs of the command line language could help but not for projects with limited budget.
-But without any formal descriptions world users have a really problems reporting something that not work.
-A potential defect can be either the coding bug or the requirement issue when some functionality can not be achieved(or really difficult to achieve).
-If submitted issue is not properly addressed it will be never performed and corrected!

-BNFLite offers another approach when developer can specify a language of command line parameters directly in the code.
-Moreover, the "specifications" are executable now!
+Starting YACC, there is a solution to support some extra executable code describing language specifics.
+As a rule, usage of such means is too heavy because it is extra stuff and it is not BNF.
+BNFLite does not have such drawbacks!

 ## Usage